-A scarecrow can be a fun addition to your yard during the autumn season.
-Whether you choose to make him scary or goofy, building one can be a fun learning process for your family.
+A scarecrow is a great addition to your yard during the autumn season.
+Whether you choose to make him scary or goofy, get creative and building one is a fun activity for families.

 A burlap sack, the type used to protect trees, is perfect for making the head.
 An old pair of pantyhose or an old pillow case also works.
 Fill it with plastic bags or craft stuffing.
 Decorate the face with permanent markers, acrylic paint, or cut out felt shapes and glue on using a hot glue gun.

 You will need wood that is about two meters long, such as a wooden tomato stake, a broom or a rake handle.
 Take your wooden stakes and create a cross, then nail, screw or tie the pieces together.
 When the wood is secure, start adding the clothing and stuffing.